-- authorizing an online electronic application process to apply to receive a commission to act as a notary public;
+- authorizing an online electronic application process (Coming Soon!) to apply to receive a commission to act as a notary public;

 - removing the oath of office and requiring an applicant to swear or affirm under penalty of perjury that answers to questions in the application are true and if appointed, the applicant will perform faithfully all notarial acts in accordance with the law; and